ezraroi/Human-AI-Collab/output/concepts.md

 Identity Stakes represent the **threshold where information becomes self-relevant** and shifts from abstract knowledge to material for self-construction.
 Channel 1 tends to engage most strongly when the symbolic tension touches the becoming self.
 ### System Role
-- Converts symbolic tension into **embodied tension**.
+- Marks symbolic material as self-relevant so embodied processing can engage *(when paired with Functional Alterity and ZPD Alignment)*
-- Acts as the bridge between psychoanalytic drives (destiny/formation) and cognitive metabolism.
+- Acts as the bridge between psychoanalytic development (idiom/True Self articulation) and cognitive metabolism.
-- Determines whether AI output enters the transformation pathway or remains purely intellectual.
+- Helps determine whether AI output enters the transformation pathway (as one of the three Embodied Engagement Conditions) or remains purely intellectual.
 - Explains why reflective writing, leadership questions, and meaning-making activate the body more reliably than technical tasks.

 ### Wiring (Relations)
-- **Derived From:** Christopher Bollas (the destiny drive, idiom, self-coherence formation)
+- Derived From: Christopher Bollas (idiom, self-coherence formation; Destiny Drive as latent→articulated vector)
 - **Activates:** Metabolic Activation
 - **Enables:** Alpha-Function engagement
 - **Part Of:** Conditions for recursive oscillation in the Recursive Loop